jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

 The sentinel's carelessness appears very blamable.
 Yet it does not naturally excite enough resentment for us to take revenge.
 A man of humanity must exert his whole firmness and resolution before he can inflict it or let it be inflicted by others.

-However, he does not look on the just punishment of an ungrateful murderer in this way. <!-- His heart applauds the just retaliation due to such detestable crimes. -->
+However, he does not look on the just punishment of an ungrateful murderer in this way.

 He would be very enraged if his crime escaped unpunished.
 A wise man's very different feelings on those different punishments is a proof that his rejection of the one is based on different principles from his approbation of the other.
 He looks on the sentinel as an unfortunate victim who must be devoted to the safety of many.
 But he would still be glad to save him.